 Yes, we saw a space launch at Cape Canaveral.
 It was super.
 The Kennedy Space Center Visitor Complex is my number one attraction in Florida.
-I don’t have a bucket list, but if I did, seeing a space launch would be near the top.
+I don’t have a bucket list, but seeing a space launch would be near the top if I did.
 As far as Florida goes, most people think of Disney World.
 I think of Cape Canaveral first.
 I Dream of Jeannie is second.
 Disney World falls somewhere south of the Everglades, Key West, and alligators.

 Kennedy Space Center

-The Kennedy Space Center is at the north end of Merritt Island.
-Cape Canaveral is one island further east, toward the ocean.
-Both have multiple launch pads, runways, and work together on the space program.
-Cape Canaveral just got a new name it is now the Cape Canaveral Space Force Station.
+The Kennedy Space Center is at the north end of Merritt Island, and Cape Canaveral is one island further east, toward the ocean.
+Both have multiple launch pads and runways and work together on the space program.
+Cape Canaveral’s new name is the Cape Canaveral Space Force Station.

-Most people don’t know that you can get tours of Cape Canaveral including seeing some launch pads and the lighthouse.
-The Kennedy Space Center Visitor Complex next door is an amazing facility dedicated to showing the public the space program.
+Most people don’t know that you can get tours of Cape Canaveral, including some launch pads and the lighthouse.
+The Kennedy Space Center Visitor Complex next door is a fantastic facility that shows the public the space program.

-Future space launch programs will be shared between the Kennedy Space Center and Cape Canaveral.
-Multiple space launch programs are scattered around the world, including California and Russia.
-If you want to see the best exhibits and real spacecraft the Kennedy Space Center Visitor Complex is the place to go.
+The Kennedy Space Center and Cape Canaveral will share future space launch programs.
+Multiple space launch programs are scattered worldwide, including California and Russia.
+If you want to see the best exhibits and real spacecraft, the Kennedy Space Center Visitor Complex is the place to go.

 Space Programs

-I am going to outline some of the exhibits at the Kennedy Space Center Visitor Complex and a brief history of the space program.
-After that, I will get to the story of seeing our launch (and tell you about the picture at the top of this post).
+I will outline some of the exhibits at the Kennedy Space Center Visitor Complex and briefly explain the space program.
+Then, I will tell you about seeing our launch (and the picture at the top of this post).

 Rocket Garden

-Near the main entrance of the Kennedy Space Center Visitor Complex, and you can see it from the parking lot, is the rocket garden.
+Near the main entrance of the Kennedy Space Center Visitor Complex, which you can see from the parking lot, is the rocket garden.
 These are real NASA rockets all on display.

-We watched a Falcon 9 rocket launch (not exhibited in the rocket garden or on display for photos).
+We watched a Falcon 9 rocket launch (it was not exhibited in the rocket garden or on display for photos).
 The Falcon 9 is about three times taller than the Redstone Mercury.

 Mercury